Veronique Branquinho: Career

-After her graduation, Branquinho worked for Belgian labels such as Natan and Neuf sans Neuf, and she interned at MiuMiu, a subsidiary line of the Italian fashion house Prada.
+After her graduation, Branquinho worked for Belgian labels such as Natan and Neuf sans Neuf, and she interned at Miu Miu, an Italian fashion house in the Prada Group.
 Before launching her namesake brand in 1998, she presented her very first collection in a showroom at the Paris fashion week of 1997.
 This Spring Summer 1998 womenswear collection, inspired by the neo-romanticism of David Hamilton’s photography and Peter Weir’s 1975 film Picnic at Hanging Rock was such an immediate success that Branquinho had to close her showroom two days early, to avoid putting too much strain on her production ateliers.
 Encouraged by this success, Branquinho staged her first live fashion show in Paris, for her Autumn Winter 1998-99 collection.
 In 2003, she added a menswear line to her label, and in the summer of that same year she opened her own Veronique Branquinho store in Antwerp.
 In 2006, she presented her first Complice collection, combining menswear and womenswear silhouettes into one show—in addition to her separate menswear and womenswear shows.
 In 2009, she was appointed artistic director of Delvaux, a Belgian brand of luxury leather goods.

 Later that same year, in the aftermath of the 2008 financial crisis, Branquinho had to discontinue her brand.
 Nevertheless, she continued her work at Delvaux and she continued to design shoes for Iris, a company part of the Italian luxury group Gibò (now Onward Luxury Group), with which she had collaborated for over a decade.
 After three years, Branquinho revived her namesake brand in collaboration with Onward Luxury Group, presenting her Spring-Summer 2013 womenswear collection at the Paris fashion week in 2012.
 One major change was that Branquinho relinquished menswear and that, from now on, she also designed resort and pre-collections.
 However, in 2017, Branquinho again decided to discontinue her label.